Loving Baby Sleep Tips

 YOU ARE NOT ALONE

-As an Infant Massage Instructor and parent coach I’ve worked with hundreds of moms with newborns, so believe me when I tell you sleep deprivation, questions, concerns and issues are very common.
-Sleep has to be the second or third favorite topic the moms I work with want to talk about next only to life-balance and nursing.
+As an Infant Massage Instructor and Physical Therapist I’ve worked with hundreds of parents and their babies, so believe me when I tell you that baby sleep issues/concerns are very common.
+Sleep is a very popular topic for the moms I work with, topped perhaps only by nursing and life-balance/adjusting to life with a baby.
 I tell you all of this to say that if any of the above sounds familiar, you are most DEFINITELY not alone.

 - When can I expect my baby will be ready to merge his or her naps from three to two to one?